-Reporting to the Senior HSEQS Manager, the Health & Safety Manager is part of the HSEQS team responsible for ensuring effective implementation of the OHSMS.
+Reporting to the Head of HSEQS, the Health & Safety Manager is part of the HSEQS team responsible for ensuring effective implementation of the OHSMS.
 The Health and Safety Manager provides support, guidance and training to the VolkerHighways business.

 The responsibilities of a Health & Safety Manager are to: